Mikaela/gist/matrix/m.room.server_acl/README.md

 Explanations:

+- Very big homeservers promoting centralisation of users and power.
+Also big source of spam, poor moderation and abusive bot performing public logging of members-only rooms.
 - Legacy servers that have discontinued, are in progress of discontinuing or are just closed for public, that have PL100 in my rooms.
 They don't need subdomains to be denylisted as the subdomain MXIDs wouldn't have power.